For the next 4 weeks we will be answering your TOP questions here every single Tuesday!

 Great question David!
 What Jody and I do, is try and tag team the entire day together.
 The most important thing we can do is be on the same team throughout a wedding as it is stressful work.
 Working with a spouse is NOT like working with a second shooter or assistant, and if one of you treats the other as such, your job is gonna pretty much suck!

 So Jody and I want to spend our time challenging each other in ways that can sometimes be a bit uncomfortable, like shooting a wedding, which then gives us the chance to work on our character.
-The reality is that the best way we have found to have a great wedding day is to:
+The reality is that the best way we have found (for us) to have a great wedding day together and shoot the best images possible is to:

 1. The day before the wedding have a relaxing time together focused on our relationship.